lishiyo/App-Academy-Projects/README.md

 ## Hangman

-To play, just run as a script:
+To play, just run the script:

 	`ruby game.rb`

 * **Phase I: You vs Computer**

-	The computer has picked a random word!
-Guess what it is - you have six misses before Hangman!
+	The computer picks a random word from its dictionary.
+Guess what it is before you're hanged!

-* Phase II: Computer Pwns You
+* **Phase II: Computer Pwns You**

-> From a 40k word dictionary...
+	Just tell the computer how long your word is.
+The computer has ~40k words in its dictionary - as long as your word is actually in there, it's surprisingly tough to beat...